chloehudzik/workfront-learn.en/help/workfront-dam/system-setup/configure-the-integration-in-workfront.md

 kt: 10087
 exl-id: ee9489a5-abe9-4a81-96bd-625c82189d3d
 ---
-# Configure the integration in Workfront
+# Configure the [!UICONTROL Workfront DAM] integration in Workfront

 Enable the [!UICONTROL Workfront DAM] integration from Workfront’s **[!UICONTROL Setup]** area.
 You need to have a [!UICONTROL Workfront] system administrator access level.